gthiveux/sec-file-reader/README.md

     java -jar fileReaderAdapter.jar

-If everything is configured correctly and the sec-Manager is running, you can now place a request from RMP to retrieve a file.
+If everything is configured correctly and the sec-Manager is running, you can now Post the manager to retrieve a file.

 The POST body should look like something like this: